-LEDs on the front panel of the AIC-I indicate the status of the alarm lines, one LED representing all of he inputs and one LED representing all of the outputs.
+LEDs on the front panel of the AIC-I indicate the status of the alarm lines, one LED representing all of the inputs and one LED representing all of the outputs.
 External alarms (input contacts) are typically used for external sensors such as open doors, temperature sensors, flood sensors, and other environmental conditions.
 External controls (output contacts) are typically used to drive visual or audible devices such as bells and lights, but they can control other devices such as generators, heaters, and fans.

 You can program each of the twelve input alarm contacts separately.
+You can program each of the sixteen input alarm contacts separately.
+Choices include:

-Choices include Alarm on Closure or Alarm on Open, an alarm severity of any level (Critical, Major, Minor, Not Alarmed, Not Reported), a Service Affecting or Non-Service Affecting alarm-service level, and a 63-character alarm description for CTC display in the alarm log.
+- Alarm on Closure or Alarm on Open - Alarm severity of any level (Critical, Major, Minor, Not Alarmed, Not Reported) - Service Affecting or Non-Service Affecting alarm-service level

+• 63-character alarm description for CTC display in the alarm log.
 You cannot assign the fan-tray abbreviation for the alarm; the abbreviation reflects the generic name of the input contacts.
-The alarm condition remains raised until the external input stops driving the contact or you provision the alarm input.
+The alarm condition remains raised until the external input stops driving the contact or you unprovision the alarm input.